sdaitzman/elementary-os-install-utility/README.md

 four functions will prepare your Mac for Elementary OS.
-The "Full install” button partitions your computer with space for Elementary and the installer, installs the boot picker, adds the Elementary installer, and offers to print these instructions.
+The "Full install” button partitions your computer with space for Elementary and the installer, installs the boot picker, adds the Elementary installer, and offers to show the complete instructions.

 ### Partition